jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Name your mod: Ho4kmmm.pak

 🔵 Ho4kmmm4k-S 🚀 Upscaled textuers +  Main menu mod

+## 🟢 Halo 3 Main Menu Vibes

+🔵 H3ho4kmmm 🎮 Upscaled textuers only

+Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.

+Includes 4K menu textures for a stunning look.

+Name your mod: H3ho4kmmm.pak

+🔵 H3ho4kmmm4k-S 🛡️ Upscaled textuers +  Main menu mod Scaling Enabled

+Same as above, but with mod scaling enabled for extra polish.
+(This rescales the Main menu to be true 4k)

+Name your mod: H3ho4kmmm4k-S.pak

 Same as above, but with mod scaling enabled for extra polish.
 (This rescales the Main menu to be true 4k) Name your mod: Ho4kmmm4k-S.pak